ohbarye/ohbarye.github.io/en/cv/cv-en.md

   - Withdrawal / Money transfer / Account by purpose / Joint account / Spending management
 - Developed an in-house system that performs the necessary work as an issuer.
   - Identity verification (eKYC) / Card delivery system
-- Developmed tools and systems for internal developers.
+- Developed tools and systems for internal developers.
   - Introduced [Feature Toggles](https://martinfowler.com/articles/feature-toggles.html) and separated development and release.
-  - Made APIs compatible with [Idempotency-Key Headers](https://brandur.org/fragments/idempotency-key-draft) and make it robust so that data can be protected even if multiple requests occur.
+  - Made our API server compatible with [Idempotency-Key Headers](https://brandur.org/fragments/idempotency-key-draft) and make it robust so that data can be protected even if multiple requests occur.
 - Contributed to development productivity.
   - Built CI/CD pipeline and speed up when any bottleneck appear.
   - Designed and built an automated deployment/release flow.